DHTMLX/docs-booking/docs/guides/configuration.md

 });
 ~~~

-## Configuring the Booking editor
+## Configuring the Booking dialog

-To configure the fields that should be displayed in the Booking editor dialog, use the [`formShape`](/api/config/booking-formshape) property.
+To configure the fields that should be displayed in the Booking dialog, use the [`formShape`](/api/config/booking-formshape) property.

 To add a new field, add a new object to the array.
 To make a field required for filling, set the `required` parameter to *true*.